chaoshades/rmvx-ebjb-localization/README.md

 ### Dependencies

+The dependencies must be inserted, in the below order, before the script of this repo :

-- Depends on EBJB_Core : <https://github.com/chaoshades/rmvx-ebjb-core/>
+1. Depends on EBJB_Core : <https://github.com/chaoshades/rmvx-ebjb-core/>

 ## Documentation